 Loving-kindness, compassion, sympathetic joy and equanimity are rigorous meditation practices, used for the most part to cultivate one-pointed concentrated attention, out of which the powers of these evoked qualities emerge, transfiguring the heart.
 Just naming these qualities of heart explicitly and making their role explicit in our practice may help us to recognize them when they arise spontaneously during mindfulness practice.
 As well as to incline the heart and mind in that direction more frequently, especially in difficult times.

 These practices, and in particular loving-kindness, can often serve very practically as a necessary and skillful antidote to mind states such as ferocious rage, which may, at the time of their arising, be simply too strong to attend to via direct observation unless ones practice is very developed.
 At such times formal loving-kindness practice can function to soften one’s relationship to such overwhelmingly afflictive mind states, so that we can avoid succumbing completely to their energies.
 It makes them more approachable and it makes them less intractable.

 A Loving-Kindness Meditation

-In a dignified sitting posture or lying down, whatever you prefer, bring your awareness to the breath and the body as a whole.
+1. In a dignified sitting posture or lying down, whatever you prefer, bring your awareness to the breath and the body as a whole.
 Breathe and rest here, establishing a relatively stable platform of moment-to-moment awareness, riding on the waves of the breath.